Jefino9488/Fastboot-Flasher/README.md

 2. Place the required images in the `images` folder.
 3. Run the `installer.bat` file.
 4. Follow the on-screen instructions.

-### Flashing Process

-1. Choose an option from the main menu:
-   - 1: Flash ROM
-   - 2: Additional Options
-   - 3: Exit / Reboot

-2. Follow the on-screen instructions for the selected option.

 ## Important Notes